Sheet Metal Worker Apprenticeship Program

 - Diploma or GED certificate

-- Transcripts from high school and college
+- Unofficial transcripts from high school and college

 - Placement test scores